 Analysis of some of the leading left-wing politicians in Latin America.

-There were long queues to many polling stations during the day and although voting officially ended in some areas at 1600 local time, by law polling stations could not shut until the last person in line had voted.
+There were long queues to many polling stations during the day and although voting had officially ended in some areas at 1600 local time, by law polling stations could not shut their doors until the last person in line had voted.

-A strict law in Venezuela prevents exit polls being broadcast or published in any way until the electoral commission has sorted through over half the ballots and made public its initial findings on how the vote is going.
+There is a very strict law in Venezuela preventing exit polls being broadcast or published in any way until the electoral commission has sorted through over half the ballots and made its initial findings on how the vote is going.

-Aljazeera’s Rob Reynolds in Caracas had earlier spoken to poll observers and voters who said that there was nothing in the trend to contradict earlier polls predicting a strong victory for Chavez.
+However, Aljazeera’s Rob Reynolds in Caracas has been speaking to people who have been observing the way voting has been going and talking to voters and they have said that so far there is nothing in the trend that would contradict earlier polls predicting a very strong victory for Chavez.

 Security sources reported no serious incidents during voting.
-Extra forces had been deployed in case the bitter election campaign had spilled over into violence.
+Extra forces had been deployed in case what had been a bitter campaign spilled over into violence.

 |Chavez supporters were upbeat as they